erwinqxy/v2/content/projects/Hack&Roll.md

 showInProjects: true
 ---

-A Telegram chatbot to prompt social interactions within a Telegram group by initiating randomized conversations.
+A Telegram chatbot to prompt social interactions within a Telegram group by initiating randomized conversations.å